 The dental silk floss works like regular floss but… When I use regular floss, I would use it one more time (yes you can shout YUCK!) by washing it after every use because I am stingy.
-I do the same with the silk floss too, washing after every use and reuse it the next day and sometimes the next next day.
+I do the same with the silk floss too, washing after every use and reuse it the next day and the next next day and the next next next.
 (YUCK!)
 I’m curious, do any of you do this too? 😛 Anyway, the thing with silk floss is they will fray or snap with multiple uses.
 And after that flossing is not as smooth as before as I suspect the beeswax plays a part too.
 Sometimes because of that, there are remnants of the silk stuck between my teeth.
 LOL.
 It happened quite frequently at one point.
 I panicked initially but got used to it because I knew the silk can be removed, besides it’s natural.
 More importantly, it’s due to the way I floss my teeth.
 Since flossing correctly, no more silk get stuck between my teeth.

 I bought a new silk floss (same) from the shop I bought the toothbrush.
 Haven’t started using it as I still have some left from the first one.
 The shop sells cheaper by RM1 at RM12.
 As I’m still using the first silk floss after a year and 3 months, I can say that my purchase is justified.
 Will update again when I finally finished using it.